It’s easy to find a transcription service online.

 What is the subject of your recording?
 Is there industry-specific terminology involved (related to finance, software, real estate etc.)?

 If you need technical terms transcribed, look for a transcription service that researches spellings at the time of transcribing.
-This will save you a lot of time filling in the blanks.
+This will save you a lot of time spent filling in the blanks later.

-If you don’t need the technical terms transcribed, you can ask the transcription service to put a time stamp (hh:mm:ss) at the point in the transcript where the word appears.
-This will help you quickly skip to the relevant part of the audio at the time of proof reading.
+If you don’t need the technical terms transcribed, you can ask the transcription service to put a time stamp (hh:mm:ss) at the points in the transcript where the terms appear.
+This will speed up transcription and also help you easily find the relevant part on the audio at the time of proof reading.

 4. Accents